william-hu-codes/space-invaders/README.md

     - You get bonus points for defeating all the aliens before they land on earth.
 5. Game Over and High Score:
     - The game ends when the aliens successfully reach the bottom of the screen or your spaceship comes into contact with an alien.
+    - You win the game by successfully killing all the aliens before they land on earth
     - If your score is high enough, you may have you score immortalized in the Hi-score!
 6. Remember:
     - It may seem overwhelming at first, but with practice, you'll improve your skills and become a true Space Invaders champion!
     - Now, suit up, grab those arrow keys, and show those pesky invaders who's boss in Space Invaders – the timeless arcade classic!
 Good luck, space defender

 ## Icebox Features
 - Additional lives